SpektraSystems/AZ-900/technical_deep_dive/Module2:_Understand_core_Azure_services_(30-35%)-readme.md

 ![](images/copylbip.png)

-3. It will distributes the load among both the VMs.
+3. It will distributes the load among both the VMs based on the traffic load.

 > When it distrubutes the load to **VM-01** you will see the output similar as below: